Professor John Wylie

 I'm a cultural geographer.
-I'm interested in the development of landscape theory in geography, and more broadly in geographies of visual art, writing, haunting and spatial theory - there‘s more information on my research interests in the ‘research‘ section of these pages.
+I'm interested in the development of landscape theory in geography, and more broadly in geographies of visual art, writing, haunting and performance.
+I'm also an Editor of the international journal cultural geographies (Sage).
 I'm originally from Enniskillen, a town in the west of Northern Ireland.
 I came to England to do a geography degree at the University of Manchester, graduating in 1994.
-After a spell working as a glaciological research assistant, I moved on to the University of Bristol to take the MSc.
-Society & Space course.
-I stayed on at Bristol to do doctoral research, and was awarded my PhD in 2001.
+Afterwards I moved to the University of Bristol to take the MSc.
+Society & Space course, and then stayed on at Bristol to do doctoral research, and was awarded my PhD in 2001.
 By then I was working as Lecturer in Human Geography at the University of Sheffield.
 I worked in Sheffield for six years, before moving to take up my present post at Exeter in October 2006.
 I was promoted to Associate Professor in June 2011, and to Professor in August 2013.

 External Roles – Research Related: